Le Truc Docs 1.0.0

 )

-Tip: The all() function is more flexible but also more resource-intensive than first().
+Tip: all() sets up a MutationObserver and re-runs effects on every structural change.
 Prefer first() when targeting a single element known to be present at connection time.

-Event listeners allow to respond to user interactions.
-They are the the main cause for changes in the component's state.
-Le Truc provides the on() function to add event listeners to elements and remove them when the component is disconnected.
+Event listeners respond to user interactions.
+They are the main cause for changes in component state.
+Le Truc provides two approaches for handling events, each suited to different situations.

 js